Plumsail/actions/source/flow/how-tos/sharepoint/create-list-library-pnp.rst

   Get-PnPProvisioningTemplate -Out "template.xml" -Handlers Lists -Schema V202002

 .. note::
-  You should specify the schema version explicitly to ensure that it is supported by our service (:code:`V202002` or older).
+  You should specify the schema version explicitly to ensure that it is supported by our service (:code:`V202002` or earlier).

 But this command creates a template for all lists and libraries on your site.
 If it is your case, you can use the code above.
 Otherwise, you need a workaround.